 Derivative transactions are currency-related transactions and the market value is calculated using the discounted present value, etc.

-Note 2:The following are financial instruments whose market value is deemed extremely difficult to identify, and are not included in "Assets (2) Other securities" of "2.
+Note 2The following are financial instruments whose market value is deemed extremely difficult to identify, and are not included in "Assets (2) Securities" of "2.
 Matters concerning market value, etc., of financial instruments."

 (Unit: million yen)